 Source: University of Alberta

-Similarly, another study, that compared heifers fed ground alfalfa hay (with or without barley grain) and heifers fed a90 percent barley grain diet, showed dressing percentages increased with the grain level fed.
+Similarly, another study, that compared heifers fed ground alfalfa hay (with or without barley grain) and heifers fed a 90% barley grain diet, showed dressing percentages increased with the grain level fed.

-A study at the University of Alberta also fed bulls and steers a diet containing either 20, 50 or 80 percent roughage and slaughtered the cattle at either 990 or 1265 pounds live weight.
+A study at the University of Alberta also fed bulls and steers a diet containing either 20, 50 or 80% roughage and slaughtered the cattle at either 990 or 1265 pounds live weight.
 Researchers found that dressing percentages decreased with increasing roughage levels in the diet.
 The reasons for the decrease were the increased gut fill and reduced amounts of carcass fat with higher roughage levels.
-Study results are shown in Table 4,below.
+Study results are shown in Table 4 below.

 Table 4.
 Effects of Diet on Dressing Percentage and Fat Depth